lastphantom/diffy/api/README.md

 ## Usage

-> [!IMPORTANT]
-> In the v0.6.12 release, we deprecated `pip` as the package management tool for Dify API Backend service and replaced it with `poetry`.

 1. Start the docker-compose stack

    The backend require some middleware, including PostgreSQL, Redis, and Weaviate, which can be started together using `docker-compose`.